 Description Actuarial Science Concentration.
 This option is a rigorous treatment of the mathematics and business skills necessary for a major to enter the workforce as an entry-level actuary.
 Students who completed this option and all highly recommended courses in business will be prepared to take the first two Actuarial Examinations (1/P and 2/FM) of the Casualty Actuarial Society and the Society of Actuaries.
 The department is currently working with Tabor School of Business to offer additional course to our majors to prepare them for additional exams.
-Currently through this corporation, Millikin students can obtain Verification of Educational Experiences (VEE) credit from the Society of Actuaries (SOA) in Applied Statistical Methods (through 2013), Corporate Finance (through 2014), and Economics (through 2014) (see table in appendix).
+Currently through this corporation, Millikin students can obtain Verification of Educational Experiences (VEE) credit from the Society of Actuaries (SOA) in Applied Statistical Methods, Corporate Finance, and Economics (see table in appendix).